 Some of my fondest memories were of the lecturers I was taught by – and it just demonstrated how passion and enthusiasm for their subject can be so infectious.
 There is no way I would have thought I could be so interested in fungi, but spending an hour with Professor Maurice Moss left you transfixed about the subject and wanting to get out in a field searching for mushrooms to draw – sad but true!

 Ultimately, my driver in life was always to try and have a positive impact on the health of the public and I knew that I could really accomplish this at Sainsbury’s.
-I am now responsible for teams managing the safety, quality and nutrition of Sainsbury’s products and, with over 24 million customer transactions a week, I’m pretty much living my dream of being able to protect and enhance the health of the nation.
+I'm now the Head of Quality, Safety and Supplier Performance, responsible for teams managing the safety, quality and nutrition of Sainsbury’s products and, with over 24 million customer transactions a week, I’m pretty much living my dream of being able to protect and enhance the health of the nation.
 I love the ability to operate strategically in shaping our approach to the management of our products and suppliers and the excitement of seeing how changes that I make can protect customers from foodborne diseases or prevent scandals like horsemeat (of which we were one of the few businesses not affected) or, indeed, how minor changes to product formulation can result in tonnes of salt, fat, sugar being taken out of the diets of customers, making for a healthier diet.